The Breadwinner (2017 film): Production

-Twomey also explained that Jolie's insight as UN Goodwill ambassador at Afghani girls' schools was helpful in making the film, as she reportedly offered advice on the intricacies of Afghani behavior and the cultural atmosphere of Afghanistan.
+Twomey also explained that Jolie's insight as UN Goodwill ambassador at Afghan girls' schools was helpful in making the film, as she reportedly offered advice on the intricacies of Afghan behavior codes and the cultural atmosphere of Afghanistan.
 Mimi Polk Gitlin, producer of the feminist classic Thelma and Louise, was also involved as an executive producer.

-Twomey also explained that she was careful to cast voice actors of Afghani heritage and to work with an Afghani dialect coach.
-She says, “there was so much input from people there at the time, to make sure it was not judgemental but also empathetic”.
+Twomey also explained that she was careful to cast voice actors of Afghan heritage and to work with an Afghan dialect coach.
+She said: “there was so much input from people there at the time, to make sure it was not judgemental but also empathetic”.
 The Kabul-born dialect coach, Kawa Abu, also voices the character of Razaq.
 According to Twomey, the story-within-a-story about the mythical Elephant king was inspired by Guillermo Del Toro's Pan's Labyrinth.
 The texture and depth of the vivid fairy-tale fable and distinctive cut-out look was created using Nuke compositing software, from the Toronto-based Guru Studio.

-During the development of the screenplay, screenwriter Anita Doron worked together with the American-Afghan artist Aman Mojadidi, to balance an Afghani perspective with a global perspective to capture the universal tone of the film.
-The first draft of the screenplay also saw contributions from the Afghan Women's Organization, as various Afghani refugees from different regions and tribes offered their perspectives and deepened the film's understanding of the Afghani culture.
+During the development of the screenplay, screenwriter Anita Doron worked together with the American-Afghan artist Aman Mojadidi, to balance an Afghan perspective with a global perspective to capture the universal tone of the film.
+The first draft of the screenplay also saw contributions from the Afghan Women's Organization, as various Afghan refugees from different regions and tribes offered their perspectives and deepened the film's understanding of the Afghan culture.

 School children along with their parents were invited for an early screening of the film, as Twomey noted that parents became emotional and teary whereas children, taking note from Parvana, were cheerful and chatty.